kaizadp/introductoryR/readme.md

 ## Navigating this repository

-`0-before-you-begin`: Contains useful tips and tricks for using R/RStudio
+`0-before-you-begin.md`, `0b-Rstudio-tips.md`: This files contain useful tips and tricks for using R/RStudio.

-`1-code`: Contains R scripts and RMarkdown/Markdown files
+`1-code/`: This directory contains R scripts and RMarkdown/Markdown files.

-`2-data`: Contains data files used in some of the scripts
+`2-data/`: This directory contains data files used in some of the scripts.

 **Issues**: You can find useful links and resources here.
 You can also use this section to leave suggestions for tutorials/scripts you would like to see in the near future.